 If you run into issues with creating HDInsight clusters, see access control requirements.

-In this article you learned how to create a new R Server cluster in Azure HDInsight and the basics of using the R console from an SSH session.
-The following articles explain other ways of managing and working with R Server on HDInsight:
+In this article you learned how to create a new ML Services cluster in Azure HDInsight and the basics of using the R console from an SSH session.
+The following articles explain other ways of managing and working with ML Services on HDInsight: